Community Services Block Grant Discretionary Awards

 Award Procedure

 Each application will be screened to determine whether it meets any of the disqualifying factors: missing the application deadline, required electronic submission or waiver requested and approved, or exceeding the Award Ceiling.
 Disqualified applications are considered to be "non-responsive" and are excluded from the competitive review process.
-Applications competing for financial assistance will be reviewed and evaluated by objective review panels using only the criteria described in FOA.
+Applications competing for financial assistance will be reviewed and evaluated by objective review panels using only the criteria described in Section V.1.
+Criteria of this NOFO.
 Each panel is composed of experts with knowledge and experience in the area under review.
 Generally, review panels include three reviewers and one chairperson.
 Results of the competitive objective review are taken into consideration by ACF in the selection of projects for funding; however, objective review scores and rankings are not binding.
 Scores and rankings are only one element used in the award decision-making process.
+If identified in Section I. Program Description, ACF reserves the right to consider preferences to fund organizations serving emerging, unserved, or under-served populations, including those populations located in pockets of poverty.
+In addition, ACF reserves the right to evaluate applications in the larger context of the overall portfolio by considering geographic distribution of federal funds (e.g. ensuring coverage of states, counties, or service areas) in its pre-award decisions.
 ACF may elect not to fund applicants with management or financial problems that would indicate an inability to successfully complete the proposed project.
-ACF reserves the right to consider preferences to fund organizations serving emerging, unserved, or under-served populations, including those populations located in pockets of poverty.
-ACF will also consider the geographic distribution of federal funds in its award decisions.
-ACF will complete a review of risk posed by applicants as described in 45 CFR 75.205.
-The Director, Office of Community Services, Administration for Children and Families (ACF), will make the final decision on all grant awards.
+In addition, ACF may elect to not allow a prime recipient to subaward if there is any indication that they are unable to properly monitor and manage subrecipients.
+Applications may be funded in whole or in part.
+Successful applicants may be funded at an amount lower than requested.

 Deadlines

-Deadlines for Community Economic Development awards are posted annually in the Funding Opportunity Announcement, found on www.grants.gov.
+Deadlines for CED and RCD awards are posted in the Notices of Funding Opportunities (NOFOs), found on www.Grants.gov.

 Approval/Disapproval Decision Time